elightup/slim-seo-docs/docs/slim-seo-link-manager/06-post-links.md

 :::

+Slim SEO Link Manager also allows you to find posts that in the same category or tag with the current post by enabling the **Same taxonomies** switch.
+In this case, you will get only related posts in the same category/tag.

 For each found post, the plugin will **suggest the paragraph that has the related content to the post, where you should put the link**.
 To save you time, a **Copy link** button is also available for you to copy the post URL.

 With this feature, you can **find related posts and link to them quickly**.
 When you add a link to another post, the link will be updated in the reports immediately (see the **Link reports** section above).
 It's a great way to build internal links and improve your website SEO!